 Low thermal conductivity, or amount of direct transfer of heat through the windows to the outside, is needed.
 Argon helps promote energy efficiency when used in products like windows!

 Other noble gases would probably work as well in most of these applications, but argon is by far the least expensive option available.
 Why does Argon cost so little?
 Argon is inexpensive because it is a by-product of the manufacturing of liquid oxygen and liquid nitrogen.
 Because liquid oxygen and liquid nitrogen are used in large, industrial amounts, sizeable amounts of by-products are available.
 Other noble gases (not including helium) are also created in this manner, but Argon is the most abundant due to its superior concentration within our atmosphere.
 Manufacturing using Argon is most common because it is nonreactive and relatively cheap.
 Using an inactive gas like Argon in windows allows homeowners themselves to be more active within their homes, without having to fear the loss of energy.

-For more information regarding window products with Argon, contact FAS Windows & Doors at 1-888-422-1960.
-If you have any questions you'd like to submit online, you can always ask our FAS expert!
+For more information regarding glass options and products, contact FAS Windows Doors at 1-888-422-1960.
+If you have any questions you’d like to submit online, you can always ask our FAS expert !
 Call us today to schedule your FREE in-home estimate!

 Katie Pettit 9/21/2010